Hot in Herne Hill

 After a restorative curry, some Elgar and even a glass of Barolo, I awoke ready for action first thing on Monday, about noon.

-First stop was the handsome Prince Regent, opposite the Lido, renowned for its kitchen.
+First stop was the handsome Prince Regent, opposite the Lido, renowned locally for its kitchen.
 I sat out front in the sun and enjoyed a lovely cold pint of Liška, a cask lager from Charnwood Brewery, Loughborough.
 At the cavernous Florence I had a disappointing half of Canopy’s Pale Ale, which was odd because whenever I have it at the Canopy Beer Co tap room, just over the other side of Norwood Road, it’s bloody delicious.

 Canopy has the edge over the other local brewery tap, Bullfinch, for me.
 It’s more ramshackle – like they only just thought about opening it up yesterday – and the prices are a bit easier on the wallet.
 But, you know, why do I have to choose, when I can go to both?